-Our office has a Business Personal Property unit that sends what are called 571-L statements to all San Francisco businesses where they must report their personal property and its value.
+Our Business Personal Property unit sends what are called "571-L" statements to all San Francisco businesses where they must report their personal property and its value.
 Unlike real property, business personal property is appraised annually.
-The owners of all businesses must file a property statement each year with the Assessor's Office detailing the cost of all their supplies, equipment, and fixtures at each location.
+Each owner of a business must file a property statement each year with the Assessor's Office detailing the cost of all their supplies, equipment, and fixtures at each location.
 This is required unless the Assessor's Office has already established the taxable value of the business and sent out a Notification of Value Card.
 Business inventory is exempt for taxation.
 This same staff conducts routine audits of many of these businesses and their work generates nearly 5% of the total revenue that the office generates.